uebergeek999/inaSpeechSegmenter/README.md

                         input media, with csv extension.
 Ex: mymedia.MPG will result in mymedia.csv
   -d DURATION,          --duration DURATION
-                        AJA addition: optionally analyze only first DURATION seconds of file -n NOGENDER,          --nogender True or False
+                        AJA addition: optionally analyze only first DURATION seconds of file.
+                        (Only available for media types that use FFMPEG.)
+  -n NOGENDER,          --nogender True or False
                         AJA addition: optionally skip gender analysis (-n True) Defaults to False (will analyze gender like original package)